 The internet can be a fun and safe place to surf.
 However, there are those individuals that are out there that may wish to do harm to yourself as well as your children and that is why we have this section for computer/internet safety.

 Parents, make sure you know what sites and the kind of sites that your children are visiting.
 Remember in chat rooms the peson you are talking to may not be the person he/she says he/she is.
 It is best never to give out any type of identifying information in the chat room, such as your home address, school name, telephone number, email address, or information that can lead that person to you.

 Be extremely cautious about anyone wanting to meet with you and play it safe.
 Meet that person in a public place and have some friends with you for your safety.
 NEVER let your children make actual contact with a person they have met over the internet without supervision and other people present.

 Be cautious of anything on social media and e-commerce sites.
-That age old saying "if it sounds too good to be true, chances are its not".
+That age-old saying "if it sounds too good to be true, chances are it is."

 Report to your internet service provider any threatening or obscene suggestive messages that you get, contact the police department if you feel the message is strange or weird.

-Place yhour computer in a room where you are able to see the screen while your child is on the computer.
+Place your computer in a room where you are able to see the screen while your child is on the computer.
 Monitor the time your child is on the internet.